Lithill/Brain-Worms/README.md

     }
 ```

-   3. Solution: Are there worm gaps because it's taking away the class?
-Or trying to apply a class to one that already has the class?
-Or is it because it's trying to do 2 worms in a row?
+   3. Solution: Stop the function from animating the same worm twice in a row

 3.
-	 1. Expected behaviour:
+	1. Expected behaviour: Worm animations are always visible when requested by the code
-   2. Actual bevahiour:
+   2. Actual bevahiour: Sometimes some picked worm animations are skipped, even though they are not repeats of the previous picked worm
-   3. Solution:
+   3. Solution: Are there worm gaps because it's taking away the class that it previously gave?
+Or trying to apply a class to one that already has the class, and therefore toggles it off?

 ### Known Bugs